 Some people like oral sex, and others don't.
 Some people like giving oral sex but don't like getting it.
 Some like getting it but not giving it.
 All of this is totally fine and normal — it's up to you to decide what you're comfortable with, and let your partner know.

 You can't get pregnant from oral sex, but you can get an STD if you don’t protect yourself.
 Although it's less likely you'll get an STD from oral sex than from unprotected vaginal or anal sex, safer is always better.
-Use a condom to cover the penis, or a Sheer Glyde dam, cut-open condom, or plastic wrap to cover the vulva or anus to help prevent STDs.
+Use a condom to cover the penis, or a dental dam or cut-open condom to cover the vulva or anus to help prevent STDs.

 What’s anal sex?

 Anal sex means penis-in-anus (butt) intercourse.
 Some people enjoy anal sex, and some people don't like it at all.
 Either way is perfectly fine.
 If you don't like it or don't want to try it, it’s not ok for someone to pressure you into it.
 Sex should feel good and be comfortable for both of you.

 Anal sex can hurt if you're not relaxed and don't use lubricant.
 The anus doesn't make it’s own lubrication like the vagina does, so using lube helps the penis (or a sex toy) go in the anus easier and keeps the condom from breaking.